ondrejsvec-ibm/ibm-software-map/README.md

 # IBM Software Map

-Repository with the IBM software displayed in a periodic table for easier visualisation of the portfolio
+Repository with the IBM software displayed in a periodic table for easier visualisation of many of the products offered by IBM.

 ## Contributing Content
 I am more than happy if someone can help in advancing this project :hugs:.
 I've split this section on visuals and product data, but also here are guidelines into working with the repository: